 New South Wales energy and emissions reduction agreement

-On 31 January 2020, the Honourable Prime Minister, Scott Morrison, and the Honourable New South Wales Premier, Gladys Berejiklian, signed a more than $2 billion agreement committing both governments to collaborate on a number of initiatives that will:
+On 31 January 2020, the Hon Scott Morrison MP, Prime Minister, and the Hon Gladys Berejiklian MP, Premier of New South Wales, signed an agreement, worth more than $2 billion, committing both governments to collaborate on a number of initiatives that will:

 - increase gas and electricity supply in New South Wales by encouraging investment

 - improve grid security by supporting transmission interconnection and network access

 - support emissions reduction projects that deliver genuine abatement.